wemiibidun/quote_api/README.md

 # Quote Generator
-This is a web API, built with Express and Node.js, that stores quotes about computers, coding and technology.
+This web API, built with Express and Node.js, stores quotes about computers, coding, and technology.

 ## Table of contents
 * [Introduction](#introduction)